2017 SuperSpiel Rules

 5. The team not requesting the time out may only consult with their Coach at the home end and may not delay the restart of play.

 5. PRACTICE: There will be a short period to cool down sliders followed by a 7 minute practice.
 At the completion of the team’s practice one member will throw a draw to determine hammer in the game.
 Teams will flip a coin to determine choice of practice or rock colour.
 The practice will be under the control and direction of the Club Official.
+A coach/player may wipe the handles of their stones prior to the start of their practice.
+They may not move the stones from the corner.

 6. HAMMER: Last stone advantage in the first end will be decided by a draw to the button immediately following each team’s pre-game practice.
 The team throwing first practice will throw their draw clockwise, and the team throwing second practice will throw their draw counterclockwise.
 The draw to the button shall be played towards the home end and must be completed within 1 minute after the end of practice.
 If the draw of the team practicing first covers the pin or is outside the house a different member of the team will immediately throw a second draw.
 All draws for hammer will be measured by the Club Official.
 There will be a maximum two draws per team to determined the hammer.
 If hammer has not determined by drawing the teams will flip for hammer with the team practicing 1st flipping and the team practicing 2nd calling.